FREQUENTLY ASKED QUESTIONS…

 Is birth messy?

 Most families imagine a Dexter scene in their living room and that is simply not the case.
-We work very hard to keep messes contained and always clean up after the birth.
+We work very hard to keep messes contained and always offer basic clean up after the birth.

 I want delayed cord clamping.
 Will you honor that?